-We've looked at the latest independent research and reviews on UK pet insurance for dogs to bring you our candidates for the title Best Pet Insurance for Dogs 2017.
-They are as follows:
+We've looked at the latest independent research and reviews of pet insurance for dogs to bring you the Best UK Dog Insurance Companies for 2021.

 - Animal Friends - Prestige

 - John Lewis Finance Pet Insurance - Essential

 - LV= - Premier

 How we came up with our top 10 dog insurance list

 We used research from independent financial services review firms and awards given to the companies.

 These services look at the quality of cover, for example, the level of vet fee cover, and ratings of the service customers receive.

 The rest of this article focuses on explaining how to find the best policy for your needs, such as, why the cheapest policy isn’t always best when it comes to pet insurance for dogs.

 Don't forget we have a separate review covering the best pet insurance for cats, a review for people with multiple pets that looks at the best multi pet discounts policies available, and comparisons of the pet insurance options for rabbits and exotic pets.